justin813/University_Projects/Operating_Systems/Project_2/README.md

 STORE_MANAGER receives messages that consist of, in sequence:

-    o An Origin Code ['1' for PROC1, '2' for PROC2]
+    - An Origin Code ['1' for PROC1, '2' for PROC2]
-    o An Origin id [the process id of the sending process] o A message code ['U' for TABLE_UPDATE, 'R' for TABLE_READ] o The  operands required by the corresponding operation [hence for TABLE_UPDATE, the 'U' will be followed by a TABLE_ID id and by a TABLE_ELEM value, while for TABLE_READ, the 'R' will be followed only
+    - An Origin id [the process id of the sending process]
+    - A message code ['U' for TABLE_UPDATE, 'R' for TABLE_READ]
+    - The  operands required by the corresponding operation [hence for TABLE_UPDATE, the 'U' will be followed by a TABLE_ID id and by a TABLE_ELEM value, while for TABLE_READ, the 'R' will be followed only